 Since your plan has a POS option, there are some services where you can utilize providers outside of the plan's network for additional costs.
 For more information, please see Chapter 3.
-Member has access to limited services at out-of-network providers within the plan's service area, for an additional cost.
+Member has access to limited services at out-of-network providers in Puerto Rico.
 Details of services covered can be found in the Medical Benefits Chart.